patch-charity/virgin-money-giving-api/README.md

 Once installed running `phpunit` will run tests.

 ## Roadmap
-- Add a test for accented characters - Only need to test the validation like on the phone number and that.
 - Get fundraising pages for an event
 - Get the fundraising total for an event
 - Create a fundraising page on behalf of someone who already has an account